learn-co-curriculum/react-hooks-redux-index-codealong/README.md

 # Displaying a List of Items with Redux

-## Objectives
+## Learning Goals

-With this lesson we'll finish up what we worked on the in the forms code along by displaying our list of todos.
-By the end of this lesson, you will be able to:

-- Display a list of elements from our **Redux** store
+- Display a list of elements from our Redux store

 ## Goal